Doctor of Ministry

 • Praxis Thesis

-Students admitted to a specific collaborative focus take their coursework in an established order with no electives.
+Students admitted to the degree program take their coursework in an established order with no electives.
 Saint Paul offers classes in various formats, including asynchronous online, synchronous online, hybrid and on-campus, but not every course is available in every format.

 Careers in Ministry Leadership